XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/Tips_and_Tricks.md

 4. When the trial is done (e.g., after 100 epochs), report the *result* (your metric, e.g., "validation loss" or "extrapolation error") back to Vizier.
 5. Vizier uses Bayesian optimization to intelligently learn from that result and suggest the *next*, more promising set of parameters for the next free machine.

-Instead of a a 50-machine "swarm" brute-force grid search into guided search that will find the optimal balance of the two forces.
+Instead of a a 50-machine "swarm" brute-force grid search, do *guided* search that will find the optimal balance of the two forces.

 ---